IoLele1972/rootandcrown/README.md

-# Root and Crown Website
+# Root and Crown

-This is a working React + TailwindCSS + Next.js site for Root and Crown.
+Production-ready Next.js site for Root and Crown.
+Tailwind CSS enabled.
+Vercel-compatible.

-## To Deploy
+## Deploy Steps

-1. Upload this to your GitHub repo.
+1. Upload all files to GitHub
-2. Vercel will automatically detect and deploy.
+2. Deploy on Vercel (auto-detects Next.js)
-3. Done.
+3. Enjoy your site at rootandcrown.tv